NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ### Domain and Hostname

-The set an 'A' DNS record to resolve to a suitable hostname prefix on an available domain to the (AWS EC2) web server's real public or have Translator proxy a hostname to the (private?) hostname or IP of the machine running on the private subnet.
+Set an 'A' DNS record to resolve to a suitable hostname prefix with your DNS pointing to the IP of the NGINX server.

 ### Securing the Site

-The KGE Archive has client user authentication (using AWS Cognito).
+The KGE Archive enforces user authentication (using AWS Cognito).
 For this to properly work, the Archive needs to be hosted behind HTTPS / SSL.
 If the server is proxied through a suitable **https** (Translator) hostname, then HTTPS/SSL access will be handled by the NGINX instance running on the core Translator server.
-If an independent Archive deployment is being implemented, then the Archive web application access will generally need to proxied through a locally installed copy of NGINX (next section).
+If you deployan independent Archive deployment, then the Archive web application access will generally need to be proxied through a locally installed copy of NGINX (next section).

 #### NGINX Installation and Configuration